September 27, 2019 By College Ave Student Loans

 Pre-Qualify and Apply for Student Loans

 Applying for new loans has some consequences.
 When you apply for a new loan, the lender will request information about your credit score and history.
 This type of “hard inquiry” from a third party may negatively affect your credit score, depending on the issuer and the timing of credit inquiries.
-Keep this in mind if you are applying for multiple loans, credit cards, or other forms of credit; applying for the same type of loan with multiple lenders over a short period of time may be viewed as comparison shopping, and therefore, not impact your credit score as much as applying with multiple lenders over several months.
+However, applying for the same type of loan with multiple lenders over a short period of time may be viewed as comparison shopping, and therefore, not impact your credit score as much as applying with multiple lenders over several months.

-If you know you meet all the qualifications above and you’re ready to apply for a private student loan, you can apply online with College Ave today.
+If you know you meet all the private student loan requirements above and you’re ready to apply for a private student loan, you can apply online with College Ave today.
 Our student loan application takes just three minutes.